digital-work-lab/open-source-project/05-best_practice.md

 - Errors may be raised only in specific settings, i.e., versions of operating systems, Python, package managers, dependencies, and CoLRev
 - What we do to identify and fix errors:

-    - Run [matrix tests](https://github.com/CoLRev-Environment/colrev/actions/workflows/tests.yml) covering two operating systems, four Python versions, and the latest version of CoLRev with the pip and poetry package manager (latest vs. fixed dependencies)
+    - Run [matrix tests](https://github.com/CoLRev-Environment/colrev/actions/workflows/tests.yml) covering 16 different environments
     - Reduce dependencies
     - Fix errors that are reported

 - What you can do to avoid errors:

     - Use supported environments, such as GitHub Codespaces or Ubuntu
-    - Avoid "cutting-edge" versions (of operating systems and Python)
+    - Avoid cutting-edge versions (of operating systems and Python)
     - Report errors

 ![bg right:37% width:550px](../assets/sources-of-errors.png)